AVSLab/basilisk/docs/source/Install/installBuild.rst

     * - ``buildProject``
       - Boolean
       - True
-      - If flag is set, this option will compile the project right away after creating the IDE or make file
+      - If set to True, this option will compile the project right away after creating the IDE or make file
     * - ``buildType``
       - Release, Debug
       - Release